Yasynivska–Hlyboka coal mine

 The Yasynivska–Hlyboka coal mine is a coal mine located in the city of Makiivka, Donetsk Oblast, Ukraine.
 Yasynivska–Hlyboka represents one of the largest coal reserves in Ukraine, having estimated reserves of 41.5 million tonnes.
 The annual coal production is around 434,000 tonnes.

-During the War in Donbas, the mine was captured and is currently under Russian control.
+The mine originally began production in 1961, after having started construction in 1952.
+After a series of upgrades during the 1970s into the 1980s, the mine employed around 2,067 people in 2000.
+Following the collapse of the Soviet Union, the mine came under the control of the state enterprise "Makeevugol".
+During the War in the Donbas in 2014, pro-Russian separatists seized control of the territory and annexed it into the pro-Russian, self-declared Donetsk People's Republic, which was later itself annexed into Russia in a highly disputed referendum.
+Since its control by the DPR, the mine has opened new longwalls, but has also been the site of labour disputes over wages.

 History

 The Yasynivska–Hlyboka coal mine began operation in 1961.
-Initially, mining started at the 380 meter level.
-In December 1980, more production sections became operational at the 475 meter level.
+Construction of the mine had begun around a decade earlier, in 1952, with the laying of the shaft centres.
+Initially, mining started at the 380-meter level.
+In January 1972, a new coal mining complex was introduced, in 1974 the first domestic multi-rope hoisting machine was tested at the mine, and in 1976, a plow unit was installed to raise the output of the mine.
+In December 1980, more production sections became operational at the 475-meter level.

-As at January 2000, the mine employed a total of 2,067 persons, including 1,605 underground mine workers.
+As of January 2000, the mine employed a total of 2,067 persons, including 1,605 underground mine workers.
 In December 2010, Yasynivska–Hlyboka coal mine was proposed for privatization by Ukraine's Ministry of Coal Industry among a list of 40 coal mines.

-In November 2016, the Donetsk People's Republic took control of the mine.
-It continued to operate under the new owner.